 In my country in Scotland, there were two dive centers offering certification courses for commercial diving.
 I guess the start of this new passion was not lucky enough as one of the dive centers did not have a course during that time.
 And the other one let me down by canceling just a day before I was supposed to start.

-But things changed and I spoke to some of fellow commercial divers in Scotland.
+But things changed and I spoke to some of my fellow commercial divers in Scotland.
 They shared their experience of taking the course in Durban, South Africa and highly recommended to take the course with the Professional Diving Center (PDC).
 As the training usually takes three months, I was apprehensive at first of going there.
 But as soon as I was able to talk with the guys from PDC, I decided to make a go for it.

 Embarking on a Journey as a commercial diver

-After a week of attending lectures and studying my dive manual, my instructor Grant Jamieson exposed me to dive training in a tank.
+After a week of attending lectures and studying my dive manual, my instructor, Grant Jamieson, exposed me to dive training in a tank.
 I started with a briefing and controlling the valves of the dive helmet.
-Once underwater, I started learning to switch from surface air supply to my 12 liter bail-out tank connected to the helmet.
+Once underwater, I started learning to switch from surface air supply to my 12-liter bail-out tank connected to the helmet.
 This is a relatively important skill as part of the emergency procedures when the surface supply encounters some problems.
 After training in tanks, I started to explore the designated dock area where I was able to descend up to 18 meters (60 feet).

-One of the crucial parts of the training dive is the deep dive where some of my classmates failed.
+One of the crucial parts of the training dives is the deep dive where some of my classmates failed.
 You can go as deep as 50 meters (165 feet) in an old slate quarry that has been flooded.
 We were required to do 4 deep dives.
 You will usually follow a rope that will trail around and leads you back to the surface.
 I can describe this dive as dark and muddy with almost 2 feet (0.6 meters) of silt.